mallahyari/ai-starter-kit/README.md

 5. Install Ollama
    Instructions are [here](https://github.com/jmorganca/ollama#ollama)

-6. Run the FastApi server (from inside `backend` directory)
+6. Run the FastApi server (from inside `backend` directory):

 ```bash
 python app/main.py
 ```

-7. Open a new terminal and start the React development server (from inside `frontend`)
+7. Open a new terminal and start the React development server (from inside `frontend`):

 ```bash
 npm start